TheVishalKumar369/NexusComos/paper.md

 # Acknowledgements

-We thank the astronomical community for their feedback and the developers of the JPL Horizons system for providing an excellent public API.
+We thank the astronomical community for their feedback and the developers of the JPL Horizons system [@jpl_horizons] for providing an excellent public API.

 # References